sage-code/.github/profile/README.md

 ## Welcome to Sage-Code 👋

-Entry level open source tutorials and projects for learning programming.
+Friendly open source tutorials & projects.
+We study programming languages.
+Our tutorials are ads free, hosted on a fast web-server in Los Angeles.
+We are looking for volunteers to donate time and energy to improve our courses.
+You are invited to contribute.

 * [home page](http://sagecode.net)
 * [contribute](https://github.com/sage-code/.github/tree/main/profile/contribute.md)